joesecurity/joesandboxMCP/README.md

 # Joe Sandbox MCP Server

-A Model Context Protocol (MCP) server for interacting with [Joe Sandbox](https://jbxcloud.joesecurity.org/).
+A Model Context Protocol (MCP) server for interacting with [Joe Sandbox Cloud](https://jbxcloud.joesecurity.org/).
-This server exposes rich analysis and IOC extraction capabilities from Joe Sandbox reports and integrates cleanly into any MCP-compatible application (e.g. Claude Desktop, Glama, or custom LLM agents).
+This server exposes rich analysis and IOC extraction capabilities from Joe Sandbox  and integrates cleanly into any MCP-compatible application (e.g. Claude Desktop, Glama, or custom LLM agents).

 ## Features